 - Some tangible project must come out of the fellowship that can be turned in (e.g. policy memo, film, booklet, workshop curricula, public health comic book)

 Undergraduate and graduate students returning to Claremont Colleges in the following fall are eligible.

-Applications for the grant are due Friday, April 15th, 2016 at 5pm.
-Please turn in a hard copy to IDAAS office AND send a copy to email@example.com
+Applications for the grant are due Friday, April 19th at 5pm.
+Please send completed applications to email@example.com.

 Each application must include:

 - a cover page that includes your name, local address and local phone number, cell phone, permanent address and phone number, email address, year of graduation, majors(s), minor(s), college

 - one letter of recommendation from a professor (optional)

 - Personal Statement: The personal statement can include but is not limited to: